 Do you bring your SLR with many lenses or stick to your point and shoot or even your phone?
 Well, the saying goes that the best camera you have is the one in your hand and you don’t need fancy and expensive equipment to take good photos.
 In fact, sometimes it can make it harder if you don’t know how to properly use the more complicated equipment and it just becomes tiresome to try to use.

 What to pack really depends on you as a person and a photographer.
 Compromising on bringing a zoom rather than several prime lenses saves space and weight.
 Buying a mirrorless camera such as the Sony A7ii, which is what we use, makes your bag lighter too.
 I’ve also known people bring along large lenses and SLRs but just use their phone cameras because it was too cumbersome and complicated and took the fun away from their trip!

 Think about the style of photography you will be doing, the length of the trip and how much you can carry.
 If wildlife photography is your thing then large, long lenses are needed for sure!
-You might want to bring a tripod as well as getting good quality camera and lens bags too.
+You might want to bring a tripod as well as getting a good quality camera and lens bags too.
 Or, you might decide that your compact or your iphone will do the job you want.